cloudsidedev/appside/README.rst

 AppFlow is a multitenant environment automation tool based on Ansible.

-AppFlow is your transparent platform that incorporates the various digital infrastructures into a continuous workflow.
+AppSide is your transparent platform that incorporates the various digital infrastructures into a continuous workflow.
 At the same time, it creates a consistent environment for the entire development process, saving time and money.
-AppFlow is an open source developer and DevOps application that maps the entire development process (continuous deployment & provisioning) from development to test & staging to production.
+AppSide is an open source developer and DevOps application that maps the entire development process (continuous deployment & provisioning) from development to test & staging to production.
 This ensures that the systems being managed on the different infrastructures are deployed in the same way.
-At the same time, AppFlow creates a consistent environment (on-premise, in the cloud or on bare metal) throughout the development process.
+At the same time, AppSide creates a consistent environment (on-premise, in the cloud or on bare metal) throughout the development process.
 The administrators and developers (DevOps) can therefore independently control the entire toolchain.
 The automation process is created using Ansible playbooks and contains the admin and developer code, which is stored in a git repository (encrypted).
-The code (AppFlow) runs on any UNIX-like operating system where Python can run, including Linux, BSD, and OSX.
+The code (AppSide) runs on any UNIX-like operating system where Python can run, including Linux, BSD, and OSX.
-Orchestration of the AppFlow code requires only SSH access to the respective systems.
-AppFlow has been designed and optimized from DevOps for DevOps.
+Orchestration of the AppSide code requires only SSH access to the respective systems.
+AppSide has been designed and optimized from DevOps for DevOps.

 Features